 What Is the Format of the AP Calculus AB Exam?

 The AP Calculus AB exam is divided into two sections with a total duration of three hours and 15 minutes.
 Each section carries equal weight when the College Board® calculates your overall score.
 Here’s a tabular summary of how the AP Calculus AB exam is structured:

 |Question Types||Multiple-Choice Questions (MCQs)||Free-Response Questions (FRQs)|

 |Time Per Section||1 hour 45 mins||1 hour 30 mins|

-The overall score for the AP Calculus AB exam is calculated on a scale from 1 to 5 where a score of 3 and higher is considered for advanced placement and college credit.
-However, every college has a specific set of requirements regarding AP credit.
+The overall score for the AP Calculus AB exam is calculated on a scale from 1 to 5 and a score of 3+ could qualify you to receive advanced placement and college credit.
+Every college has a specific set of requirements regarding AP credit.
 Be sure to check with your college to learn about their AP credit policy and regulations.

 Going back to the Calc AB exam format, let’s learn in detail about what each section looks like:

 The first section consists of 45 MCQs.
 You need to pick the correct answer from the five choices for each question.
 These answer choices often appear similar, tricking the student into thinking there could be more than one possible correct answer.
 This section has two parts:

 |No. of Questions||30 MCQs||15 MCQs|